Advertiser Disclosure

 The New Zealand Herald reported that the first of the airline’s 14 aircraft due for refurbishment touched down in Singapore last Sunday to be retrofitted with new cabin interiors.

 The new interiors — including a new premium economy and economy — will re-enter service with the airline gradually, beginning in 2025.
-There is no schedule yet for when they will begin serving the U.S., but we have asked Air New Zealand for a timeframe and will update this story if one is available.
+There is no schedule yet for when they will begin serving the U.S.; a spokesperson for Air New Zealand said in an email the airline is “still working through details like (…) which routes our retrofit aircraft will first service”.

 Business Premier Luxe Debuts on Air NZ